top of page

 I have learned who I am in Christ.

-So, I see you young girl with the bright eyes.
+So, I see you, young girl with the bright eyes.
 I will make it a point to stop and engage you in conversation, genuinely interested in what’s going on in your world.

-I see you college-age cashier.
+I see you, college-age cashier.
 I see your weary eyes, tired from balancing your studies with work.
-I will make it a point to engage you in conversation.
+I will ask you how your day is going and call you by name.

 I see you, sir, standing watch at the base.
 I will greet you each morning and thank you for your service.